cheeaun/sgbusdata/README.md

 ### `npm run patch`

-- `patch-missing-routes` - Patch missing routes (failed requests from `fetch-bus-services-route`) by getting fresh route data from Citymapper.
+- `patch-missing-routes` - Patch missing routes (failed requests from `fetch-bus-services-route`) by getting fresh route data from [OneMap](https://www.onemap.gov.sg/)/[Citymapper](https://citymapper.com/).
-- `patch-multiline-routes` - Patch multi-line routes (routes that has more than one line, we only need one line here) by getting fresh route data from Citymapper (again).
+- `patch-multiline-routes` - Patch multi-line routes (routes that has more than one line, we only need one line here) by getting fresh route data from OneMap (again).
 - `patch-bus-stop-names` - Patch bus stop names (some of them are all-uppercase instead of titlecase) by double-checking them on https://www.transitlink.com.sg/eservice/eguide/bscode_idx.php

 ### `npm run generate`